jianweiCiou/com.17dame.connecttool_android/README.md

   "state": "App-side-State"
 }
 ```
+- meInfo : User data.
+- connectToken: Connection information.
+- connectToken.expires_in : The total length of time access_token can be used, unit is seconds.
+- requestNumber : GetMe_RequestNumber.
+- state : Brought in from _connectTool.OpenAuthorizeURL(state).
+-
 ### GetConnectToken_Coroutine
 - `connectTool.code` is required.
 - `connectTool.code` can be obtained through ConnectTool set or onDeepLinkActivated function.